-In accordance with the Code of Iowa, the City Council annually adopts a budget on the cash basis following required public notice and hearing for all funds except the blended component unit, the Harlan Community Library Foundation and the Internal Service Funds.
+In accordance with the Code of Iowa, the City Council annually adopts a budget on the cash basis following required public notice and hearing for all funds except the blended component unit, the Harlan Community Library Foundation and the Internal Service Fund.
 The annual budget may be amended during the year utilizing similar statutorily prescribed procedures.

 Formal and legal budgetary control is based upon nine major classes of disbursements known as functions, not by fund.
 These nine functions are: public safety, public works, health and social services, culture and recreation, community and economic development, general government, debt service, capital projects and business type activities.
 Function disbursements required to be budgeted include disbursements for the General Fund, the Special Revenue Funds, the Debt Service Fund, the Capital Projects Fund and the Enterprise Fund.
 Although the budget document presents function disbursements by fund, the legal level of control is at the aggregated function level, not by fund.
-During the year, one budget amendment increased budgeted disbursements by \$1,554,600.
+During the year, one budget amendment increased budgeted disbursements by \$2,938,661.
 The budget amendment is reflected in the final budgeted amounts.

-During the year ended June 30, 2022, disbursements exceeded the amounts budgeted in the business type activities function.
+During the year ended June 30, 2023, disbursements exceeded the amounts budgeted in the community and economic development and business type activities functions.